DreadPirate09/GTA-V-Autonomus-Self-Driving-With-PyTorch/README.md

 This project requires the installation of `ScpVBus` if you intend on using the Virtual Controller object.
 It can be installed by following the below.
 More information can be found at [ScpVBus](https://github.com/nefarius/ScpVBus).

-Open cmd.exe as administator
-cd in the correct `ScpVBus-x64` directory for your arcitechture Execute install.bat
-If successful you will receive the following message

-Device node created.
-Install is complete when drivers are installed...
-Updating drivers for Root\ScpVBus from {Location}\PYXInput\ScpVBus-x64\ScpVBus.inf.
-Drivers installed successfully.